bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 ### Q: I closed BleachBit while it was working for a long time, and now my hard drive is full.
 How do I fix it?
 A: Run BleachBit, and clean the option **System - Temporary Files**.
 On Linux, also clean **System - Cache**.
 This will delete one or more files that are gigantic and have random filenames.

+In case you are using the command line or another application to delete these files, the default location on Linux is `~/.cache/`.
+If it is not the same partition, `/tmp/` is also used.
+On Windows, the default locations are `%TMP%`.
+If there are other fixed drives such as `D:`, they are also used.

 If you changed the default options under **Preferences - Drives**, look there for the large files.

 These instructions are valid since BleachBit version 1.2 released in 2014.